 The genus, Phyla Lour., was named and described by João de Loureiro in Flora Cochinchinensis in 1790.

-Plants of the World Online still lists 5 species in the Phyla genus (as of 5-20-21 when I last updated this page).
+As of 1-16-23 when this page was last updated, Plants of the World Online lists 5 species in the Phyla genus.
 It is a member of the plant family Verbenaceae with a total of 31 genera.
-Those numbers may change periodically as updates are made by POWO.
+Those numbers may change periodically as updates are made on POWO.

 The above distribution map for Phyla lanceolata is from Plants of the World Online.
 Areas in green are where the species is native.
 The map on the USDA Plants Database for the United States and Canada is the same

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.